-- Aerospace & Defense: Space pioneers found New Mexico 75 years ago and the industry continues to grow here thanks to an ideal climate, restricted air space, testing facilities, Spaceport America, and more.
+Space pioneers found New Mexico 75 years ago and the industry continues to grow here thanks to an ideal climate, restricted air space, testing facilities, Spaceport America and more.

-- Food Processing: New Mexico's spicy, unique foods sell globally and food processing is growing here.
+In New Mexico, we know where our food comes from.
+Our spicy, unique foods sell globally and food processing is growing here.
 Competitive electric prices, land costs, and wages separate New Mexico from other states.